G-string

 G-strings are usually made of fabric, lace, leather, or satin.
-They may serve as a bikini bottoms or they may be worn alone as monokinis or topless swimsuits.
-G-strings are also be worn by go-go dancers.
-As underwear, G-strings may be worn in preference to panties to avoid the creation of a visible panty line, or to briefs in order to enhance sex appeal.
+They may serve as a bikini bottom or they may be worn alone as monokinis or topless swimsuits.
+G-strings are also worn by go-go dancers.

+As underwear, G-strings may be worn in preference to panties to avoid the creation of a visible panty line, or in order to enhance sex appeal.

 The two terms G-string and thong are sometimes used interchangeably; however, technically they refer to different pieces of clothing.
 G-strings have a thinner back strip than thongs, and usually a thinner waistband.
+These connectors are often made of string rather than a strip of fabric.

 Etymology

-The etymology of the term G-string is uncertain, with the Merriam-Webster dictionary describing it as "unknown".

-In the 19th century, the term geestring referred to the string which held the loincloth of Native Americans and later referred to the narrow loincloth itself.
-William Safire in his Ode on a G-String quoted the usage of the word "G-string" for loincloth in New York Times.

-Safire also mentions the opinion of linguist Robert Hendrickson that G (or gee) stands for groin, which was a taboo word at the time.
-Rachel Shteir refers to Hendrickson's opinion in her book "Striptease" and adds that during the Great Depression, a "G-string" was known as "the gadget", a double-entendre that referred to a handyman's "contrivance", an all-purpose word for the thing that might "fix" things.

-Cecil Adams, author of the blog The Straight Dope, has proposed an origin from "girdle-string", which is attested as early as 1846.
+The term G-string is first attested in 1878.
+It originally denoted the loincloths worn by certain American Indians, and did not come to be used for a type of female undergarment until the 1920s.
+The significance of the G is unclear.
+It has been suggested that it represents a euphemistic abbreviation of groin, or else that it is short for girdle; the term girdle-string is attested as early as 1846.